Fort Myers Business Interruption Insurance Claims Lawyer

 The Florida Supreme Court held in the 2013 case of Washington Nat’l Ins.
 Corp. v.
 Ruderman that anytime there is an ambiguity in policy language, it is to be construed in favor of the policyholder – without consideration of extrinsic (outside) evidence.

-For more information on business interruption insurance claims, contact Garvin Injury Law for a free consultation with our Fort Myers attorneys.
+For more information on business interruption insurance claims, contact Garvin Injury Law for a free consultation with our Fort Myers based attorneys.